KuLMaN1010/WhisprAI/README.md

 1. Clone the repo

-2. Install dependencies
-   npm install
+2. Install dependencies like npm install, or any other tech that is not in your computer like React, Vite, etc.

 3. Go to terminal

-4.Start the backend (from /backend folder) pip install -r requirements.txt cd WhisprAI python backend_api.py
+4. Start the backend (from /backend folder)

+   pip install -r requirements.txt, cd WhisprAI, python backend_api.py

 5. Run the frontend in another cmd (do not close them)